ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/wavegen/wavegen.rst

   \draw[|->](0,-0.5)--(2,-0.5);
   \node[font=\footnotesize] at (1,-1){frequency};

-Creates a continous triangle wave.
+Outputs one sample of a triangle wave for each function call.
 For further information check :ref:`References <wave_generator_reference_triangle>`.

 Function call: